ansys/pyansys-dev-guide/doc/source/library_description/packaging.rst

 Tag a Release
 -------------
 In order to deploy a new package on PyPI, you must tag a release under a release branch.
-The PyAnsys project is follows the `trunk-based development`_ source-control branching model, where the main development branch is always in a releasable state.
+The PyAnsys project follows the `trunk-based development`_ source-control branching model, where the main development branch is always in a releasable state.
 To tag the release, you must update your main local branch.

 .. code::